Tomoyuki Yamashita: Enduring legal legacy

-The U.S. Supreme Court's 1946 Yamashita decision set a precedent, called command responsibility or the Yamashita standard, in that a commander can be held accountable before the law for the crimes committed by his troops even if he did not order them, didn't stand by to allow them, or possibly even know about them or have the means to stop them.
+The U.S. Supreme Court's 1946 Yamashita decision set a precedent, called command responsibility or the Yamashita standard, in that a commander can be held accountable before the law for the crimes committed by his troops even if he did not order them, did not stand by to allow them, or possibly even know about them or have the means to stop them.
 This doctrine of command accountability has been added to the Geneva Conventions and was applied to dozens of trials in the International Criminal Tribunal for the former Yugoslavia.
 It has been adopted by the International Criminal Court established in 2002.

+Last will

+Hours before his execution, in his last will, Yamashita expressed deep remorse for deaths of his soldiers.
+He urged the Japanese people to focus on rebuilding the nation and envision a hopeful future.
+Yamashita emphasized by sharing his vision for rebuilding Japan encouraging the importance of cultivating a strong sense of duty and moral judgment, promoting scientific education and highlighted the vital role of women as educators in nurturing the next generation in rebuilding Japan.